 South Coast Beaches

 The south coast borders the English Channel and has a selection of spectacular beaches with chalk cliffs and secluded bays.
 These beaches are more rugged and as a result are quieter.
-South Coast Beaches>South Coast Beaches
+They have proved great locations for fossils and dinosaur remains.
+South Coast Beaches>South Coast Beaches >

 West Coast Beaches